Funded Childcare – Discover so much more!

 Yes!
 The 15/30-hour funded childcare is paid for 38 weeks of the year.
 As most working parents prefer the funding to be spread over the year, the number of funded hours each week is more like 11 or 22.
 This equates to 570 per year for 15-hour funding and 1140 hours per year on the 30-hour funding scheme.

-I have a 2-year-old, can I apply for 15/30 hours funded childcare?
+I have a 2-year-old, and I don’t meet the working parent criteria can I apply for funded childcare?

 Parents of 2-year-olds who claim certain benefits, and, cared for children are entitled to funded hours.
 Parents will usually receive information from their Local Authority if they are eligible as they need to provide the nursery with their reference (in some Councils) which is usually in letter form.
+Working parents who meet the eligibility criteria can also apply for the 15 hours funded childcare from the term after their child turns two.

 How can I check if I’m eligible for funded childcare?